Gadoof/Gadoof/ping_sweep.md

 ```

 #### Write that output to file by copying it off the victim and moving it to your attacker machine.
 REMEMBER to never leave sensitive data on a victim.

+The best way to do this is with screen/tmux, and you can either copy the target output into the buffer (ctrl + a; esc then hit enter at beginning and end of data) or you can utilize logging (ctrl + a; H to start and stop) right before running a command to capture that data to kali.
+EDR will see you if you copy data to the harddrive, and IP information could be suspicious to EDR.

 ```
 cat scope | awk -F " " '{print $4}' | awk -F ":" '{print $1}' | sort -V >> internal_targets